-The AWK-6232 has several advanced features that will improve your wireless network functionality.
-A built-in DHCP server helps you deploy wireless clients efficiently.
+Several advanced functions are available to increase the functionality of your AWK-5232 and wireless network system.
+The DHCP server helps you deploy wireless clients efficiently.
 Packet filters provide security mechanisms, such as firewalls, in different network layers.
-Moreover, the AWK-6232 can be configured to support the STP/RSTP protocol, to increase overall network reliability, while SNMP support can simplify network administration.
+Moreover, the AWK-5232 can support STP/RSTP protocol to increase the reliability across the entire network.
+In addition, SNMP support can ease the network management via SNMP protocols.